-- You need to bring a mountain bike that fits you and is in good working condition, that is to say with gears and brakes working, bolts tightened, and recently checked over by a certified bike mechanic.
+- You need to bring a mountain bike that fits you and is in good working condition, which is to say with gears and brakes working, bolts tightened, and recently checked over by a certified bike mechanic.

 Ideally you'll want to be on a dual suspension bike, but having just front suspension will work just fine too.
 Having a quick release on your seat post is also really useful, as it makes raising and lowering your saddle during the skill sessions and rides that much easier.
 If you don't have one already, you might want to consider getting one before camp, or buying one on the first morning.
-Of course an adjustable seat post like the crankbrothers one is the most wonderful option of all.
+Of course having an adjustable seat post like the Fox DOSS is the most wonderful option of all.